R2Boyo25/R2Boyo25/README.md

 ### Hi there, my name is Kazani
 I like working on TUIs and using Raspberry Pis

-Languages: Python3, C++, Rust, PHP, HTML5, CSS3, JS
+Languages: Python3, C++, Rust, Elixir, some PHP, HTML5, CSS3, JS

 - I’m currently working on too much to list.
 - I’m currently learning how to use Rust effectively